 This web page shows only a small excerpt of our Barebone research.
-Another 110 words (8 lines of text) covering the years 1086, 1301, 1494, 1569, 1589, 1690, 1596, 1679, 1653, 1690 and 1695 are included under the topic Early Barebone History in all our PDF Extended History products and printed products wherever possible.
+Another 110 words (8 lines of text) covering the years 1086, 1301, 1494, 1569, 1589, 1690, 1596, 1679, 1653, 1698, 1690 and 1695 are included under the topic Early Barebone History in all our PDF Extended History products and printed products wherever possible.

 Barebone Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Barebone have been found, including Barbon, Barbone, Barebone, Barebayn, Barbyn, Barbyne, Barboyn, Barboyne, Barban and many more.

 Early Notables of the Barebone family (pre 1700)

-Another 50 words (4 lines of text) are included under the topic Early Barebone Notables in all our PDF Extended History products and printed products wherever possible.
+Another 26 words (2 lines of text) are included under the topic Early Barebone Notables in all our PDF Extended History products and printed products wherever possible.